loginom/admin-guide-en-omegat/data/adapter/config/tuning-principles.md

 While command executing, `%inputFile%` and `%outputFile%` templates are replaced with the values of the following parameters: *The request file source name* and *The resulting name of the request file* correspondingly.
 Full paths to the files or only the files' names can be stated in these parameters.
 The files will be placed into the folder with `Web.config` in the case of full path absence.

-Before the OS command execution  result of the previous transformation stages is represented as a file with the name specified in *The request file source name* parameter; then it is recorded to the disc.
+Before the OS command execution  result of the previous transformation stages is represented as a file with the name specified in *The request file source name* parameter; then it is recorded to the disk.
 Then the OS command is applied to this file and the output file is formed.
 The output file content is then transferred to the next processing stage.

 If the values of *The request file source name* and *The resulting name of the request file* parameters are not specified, the files names will be generated according to randomly generated GUID (Globally Unique Identifier), without extension.
 These temporary files will be also placed into the folder with `Web.config`.
 They will be deleted after processing.